AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs and working as an applied scientist intern at Amazon for summer 2025 on Finance Technology. <br> <br>

-Recently, I have been interested in exploring the capabilities of transformer-based LLMs for graph/logical/causal reasoning and how we can incorporate agents with LLM to solve them.
+Recently, I have been interested in exploring the capabilities of transformer-based LLMs for graph/logical/causal reasoning.
 I am experienced in developing deep learning architectures for real-life applications involving LLMs and graph-based machine learning.
 Also, I am a very self-motivated individual who can do readable, bug-free, space and memory-efficient implementations in real-quick time. <br>

 </p>